Manchester United top deadline-day big spenders

 The exact fee was not revealed, but Hull confirmed it was more than the 7 million pounds paid to Tottenham for Jake Livermore in June.

-Hull also landed two midfielders on loan - Mohamed Diame from West Ham United and Gaston Ramirez from Southampton.
+Hull also landed a trio of midfielders on loan - Mohamed Diame from West Ham United, Gaston Ramirez from Southampton and France midfielder Hatem Ben Arfa from Newcastle United.

 Crystal Palace's new manager Neil Warnock took Scottish international James McArthur from Championship (second tier) side Wigan Athletic on a three-year deal, shortly after snapping up Tottenham reserve defender Zeki Fryers.